TERÅ beads is an end-to-end DEL*-based platform

 How it works

-Using the split-pool process, we create millions of TERÅ beads, each with a unique type of chemically modified RNA oligo and a DNA barcode that records the modifications
+Using the split-pool process, we create millions of TERÅ beads, each with a unique type of chemically modified RNA oligo and a DNA barcode that records the modifications.

 We incubate the beads with cells, so that each cell sees only a single bead.
 We then release the modified RNA oligos and DNA barcodes from the beads.
 These molecules enter the cells and the RNA oligos exert their effect on the cells.
 We measure this effect in each cell using a high throughput assay.